alexanderthurston/fractal_generator/doc/Plan-4.1.md

 1. Requirements -
     User will:
-        Run command line prompt including name of fractal file and possible specification of fractal System will:
+        Run command line prompt including possible specification of fractal file and possible specification of fractal System will:
         Use default values for fractal or gradient if no specification is given.
         Throw appropriate errors if program is not utilized correctly.